 - 1. The Serious Violence Duty commenced in January 2023.
 The Duty places a new legal duty on a number of organisations to work together to prevent and reduce serious violence. - 2.
 Under the Duty, local areas are required to develop a strategic needs assessment (S NA) to inform a local strategy setting out how the partnership will work together to prevent and reduce serious violence. - 3.
 The Home Office have allocated funding to meet costs arising from the Duty.
 The funding is allocated to local policing bodies who can subsequently allocate funding to duty-holders. - 4.
 Norfolk's Police and Crime Commissioner is the grant holder of Home Office funding to deliver a local response to the Serious Violence Duty. - 5.
-As part of Norfolk's response, the Serious Violence Duty responsible authorities have agreed to allocate £4,800 of Serious Violence Duty Funding to ListenUp to delivery 2 bespoke training sessions to up to 80 multi agency frontline practitioners in Norfolk to explore and raise awareness of the concept of intersectionality and adultification in a professional practice context during January and March 2025.
+As part of Norfolk's response, the Serious Violence Duty responsible authorities have agreed to allocate Serious Violence Duty Funding to the Norfolk Safeguarding Children Partnership to deliver a Serious Youth Violence Conference in Norfolk in March 2025 to support the workforce to develop their thinking and practice when dealing with serious youth violence.